 Welcome to Decolonial Passage Bookshop!

-Find your favorite title via Bookshop.org — an independent book marketplace offering competitive prices.
+See our booklists here and find your favorite title via Bookshop.org — an independent book marketplace offering competitive prices.
 Bookshop.org donates a portion of your purchase to an independent bookseller pool.
 Founded in 2020, it has so far donated $24 million to independent bookstores.
 Simultaneously, a portion of the proceeds from your purchase is donated to us.
 So, by purchasing on our Bookshop.org page, you help ensure that Decolonial Passage continues to deliver great content.
 As a volunteer-run, non-501c, not-for-profit organization, we are committed to publishing remarkable writing that builds community.

 Year’s End 2022: Book Spotlight